 The development of improved crop varieties is vital to providing a sustainable and secure food supply to address some of the grand challenges of our time.
 Breeding more nutritious and climate resilient crop varieties is required to meet the demands of a growing population, but lack of available and accessible genetic diversity has historically limited progress.
 Developments in sequencing and genotyping technologies together with advances in environmental monitoring and characterisation are leading to rapid changes in the opportunities that are available to evaluate and utilise genetic diversity in crop plants and their wild relatives to adapt to the changing landscape of agriculture.
 Advanced bioinformatics and data analysis tools enable us to manage, model and mine vast amounts of genomic data to identify genetic markers and traits that provide the key to better varieties and new crops.

-An eight-node BeeGFS parallel storage system (running over a 25-gigabit network backbone) provides access to 1.5 petabytes of storage.
-This is complemented by a addtional petabyte of backup capacity.
+An multi-node BeeGFS parallel storage system (running over a 100-gigabit network backbone) provides access to 8 petabytes of storage.
+This is complemented by an addtional 5 PB of backup capacity.

 This resource is available to researchers (and select collaborators) from any of the following UK research institutes: